 Saudi Arabia’s Yachting Regulations

-This move is a component of Saudi Arabia’s plan to advance environmental sustainability and boost tourism-driven economic growth.
+Saudi Arabia’s strategy to promote environmental sustainability and increase tourism-driven economic growth includes this action.
 It helps diversify revenue streams and elevates the maturity of the coastal tourism industry, both of which benefit the regional economy and help the country realise its aspirational Vision 2030 goals.

 A Pioneering Leap